s-mehra/DiningReviewAPI/README.md

 # DiningReviewAPI
-RESTful API using Spring Framework and Spring Data JPA
+Constructed a RESTful web API with data persistence using Spring and Spring Data JPA for a dining review application.
+Utilized cURL to test API scenarios.